postcss/postcss/Runner Guidelines.md

 ### 2.2.
 Use only the asynchronous API

 PostCSS runners must use only the asynchronous API.
-The synchronous API is provided only for debugging, is slower, and can't work with asynchronous plugins.
+The synchronous API is provided only for debugging, is slower, and can’t work with asynchronous plugins.

 ```js
 processor.process(opts).then(function (result) {